 The child psychiatry fellowship program is located in stunning Burlington, Vermont – a small city on the shores of Lake Champlain bordered by the Green Mountains to the east and the Adirondack Mountains to the west.
 The area is famous for its gorgeous fall foliage, safe and friendly communities, and a multitude of activities for the outdoor enthusiast.
 For more information, see the section on Living in Vermont.

-The child psychiatry fellowship is part of the University of Vermont College of Medicine and Fletcher Allen and is coordinated with the General Psychiatry Residency.
-The program accepts two fellows per year.
-In general, medical students apply for admission as a PGY1 into a five year Integrated General/Child & Adolescent Psychiatry program that includes full-time child and adolescent training in the PGY4 and 5 years.
+The child psychiatry fellowship is part of the University of Vermont and Fletcher Allen Health Care and is coordinated with the general psychiatry program.
+The program accepts two fellows per year who primary are doing their 4th and 5th years of the Integrated General/Child & Adolescent Psychiatry Program.

 This is truly an exciting time for the University, our Division, and the entire field of Child Psychiatry.
 We encourage you to consider joining us.